Find Trade Colleges

 Geographic Diversity

-Americans aren’t the only ones with an interest in Histologic Technology/Histotechnologist.
-About 4.5% of those with this major are international students.
+Histologic Technology/Histotechnologist appeals to people across the globe.
+About 3.1% of those with this major are international students.

-Some degrees associated with histologic technology/histotechnologist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with histologic technology/histotechnologist require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 undefined